FreshKernel/kraft-sync/README.md

 ## ✨ Features

-List the key features of the script
+List the key features of the project:

 - 🛠️ **Easy to Use**: Simple and customizable for various needs.
 - 🔍 **Validation Methods**: Various ways to validate assets or disable file integrity checks.